BadrChoubai/CS1030/Python_Projects/python_project_1/specifications/problem_two.specs.md

 # Problem Two Specifications

-Description: Convert the user's input of Miles travelled and Gallons of fuel used, from miles per gallon to liters per kilometer
+Description: Convert the user's input of Miles travelled and Gallons of fuel used, from miles per gallon to liters per kilometer.

-### Specifications
+## Specifications

 - 2.1 Prompt the user to enter a figure for miles per gallon.